SAP-samples/btp-setup-automator/README.md

 In case you are new to the containers topic, we **strongly recommended** that you install and setup **MS Visual Studio Code** (VS Code), too:

 - [Install VS Code](https://code.visualstudio.com/download) - this will be your development environment.
-- Install the VS Code plugin for [Remote containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+- Install the VS Code [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for connecting to and using Docker containers.

 ## Download and Run